SamaadTurner/city-explorer/README.md

 Imagine you want directions of a city of your picking.
 This assignment will demonstrate an understanding of API's and how to render requests to the screen.

 ## Getting Started
-You can just follow my link to my nelify and it is an already published site: https://city-explorer253.netlify.app/
+You can just follow my link to my netlify and it is an already published site: https://city-explorer253.netlify.app/

 ## Architecture
 I used bootstrap to make cards.
 LocationIQ was used to fetch all information shown on screen.